WalsGit/Add2WL-for-Invidious/README.md

 # Add to Watch Later for Invidious
-A userscript to add an "add to watch later" button on video thumbnails in Invidious
+A Tampermonkey userscript to add an "add to watch later" button on video thumbnails in Invidious

 <p align="center"><img src="https://raw.githubusercontent.com/WalsGit/Add2WL-for-Invidious/main/a2wl.gif" alt="animated gif show how the script works when you hover over a thumbnail" /></p>